 - Relax your shoulders, chin up, stick your chest out.

-- Engage your abs and lift up out of your hips.
+- Engage your abs to lift up out of your hips.

-Knowing how to do something isn’t the same as telling someone how to do the thing.
+Knowing how to do something isn’t the same as telling someone how to do it.

-In a nutshell, this is delegation and learning to do it properly will ensure you become a multiplier of successful projects versus the 1:1 ratio of projects you execute to products that complete.
-Despite delegating the work, guiding successful outcomes can become a signficant expression of your creativity and you’ll be afforded the autonomy to showcase it.
+In a nutshell, this is delegation and learning to do it properly will ensure you become a multiplier of successful projects and outcomes.

 Permit Questions To Become Your Answer